tinymce/tinymce-docs/_includes/auth/jwt-provider-endpoint-url.md

 ## JWT provider endpoint URL

-The easiest way to setup JWT authentication against {{site.cloudname}} services is to create a JWT provider endpoint.
-This endpoint takes a JSON HTTP POST request and produces a JSON result with the token that the service will then use for all the HTTP requests.
+The easiest way to setup JWT authentication for {{site.cloudname}} services is to create a JWT provider endpoint.
+This endpoint takes a JSON HTTP POST request and produces a JSON response with the token that the service can then use for all HTTP requests.

 The following diagram explains the JWT call flow: